sandbox-bio/sandbox.bio/src/content/jq-intro/steps/Step4.md

 <Execute command={`jq '[ .[] |  .title, .number ]' issues.json`} />

 But this still isn't the JSON document I need.
-To get these values into a proper JSON object, I need an object constructor <code>&#123;...&#125;</code>.
+To get these values into a proper JSON object, I need an object constructor.